 Distraction usually works.
 So it’s a great option for managing your child’s behaviour in many situations.

 Here are distraction tips that usually work for children of all ages:

-- Give children something else to do.
-Introduce a new activity, toy or game, or even show children something new they can do with the toy they already have.
+- Give your child something else to do.
+Introduce a new activity, toy or game, or even show your child something new they can do with the toy they already have.

 - Change the scene.
-Put children where they can see different things, or move them to a new spot either inside or outside.
+Put your child where they can see different things, or move your child to a new spot either inside or outside.

 - Think ahead.
 Have a few ideas for fun activities.
-It could be as simple as planning some outside play when you can see that children are getting bored inside.
+It could be as simple as planning some outside play when you can see that your child is getting bored inside.

 - Sing some songs or rhymes together.
 This can be useful when you can’t stop what you’re doing, like when you’re driving or cooking.

 - If you’re out and about, take some fun toys or books that you can pull out when you need them.

 - Change the topic of conversation.

 - Suggest a simple game or activity.
-For example, suggest your children try a jigsaw or a game of Uno if they say they have nothing to do.
+For example, suggest your child tries a jigsaw or a game of Uno if they say they have nothing to do.

 - Suggest a break when things aren’t going well.
 For example, you could say, ‘Looks like you’re feeling frustrated with your drawing.
 What about riding your scooter instead?’

-If you sense that your child is bored and needs distraction, why not encourage your child to come up with her own ideas?
-Making the most of boredom can be great for her creativity and problem-solving skills.
+If you sense that your child is bored and needs distraction, why not encourage your child to come up with their own ideas?
+Making the most of boredom can be great for your child’s creativity and problem-solving skills.

 When not to use distraction to change children’s behaviour

 Distraction works best when you can see that your child might be about to do something wrong or get upset.

 Distraction won’t help if your child: